-- Academic ROI: What Does the Most Good? - ERIC: an online library of education research and information and a platform to research various topics on the A-ROI process - Issues around Using Academic Return on Investment (A-ROI) for Informing and Improving Decisions.
-Part I: Validity - Non-Regulatory Guidance: Using Evidence to Strengthen Education Investments - Return on Investment in Education: A "System-Strategy" Approach - Frank and Hovey, 2014 - Spending Money Wisely: Getting the Most from School District Budgets - What Works Clearinghouse
+- Academic ROI: What Does the Most Good? - ERIC: an online library of education research and information and a platform to research various topics on the A-ROI process - Spending Money Wisely: Getting the Most from School District Budgets - Return on Investment in Education: A "System-Strategy" Approach Frank and Hovey, 2014 - Issues around Using Academic Return on Investment (A-ROI) for Informing and Improving Decisions.
+Part I: Validity - What Works Clearinghouse - Non-Regulatory Guidance: Using Evidence to Strengthen Education Investments